Skip to main content

 The same can be said in a business environment

 Maybe the caption can be misleading.
 I prefer to say, "Don't just work hard, work intelligently!"
 It's because I see all work as hard.
-I couldn't use AI to write my thesis even with modern conveniences.
+I couldn't use AI to write my thesis properly, even with modern conveniences.
 I still had to go out there and gather data.
 How did I work smart?
 I set proper appointments and make sure I get the best equipment.
 I would use a PC over a typewriter in writing my thesis.
-I would bring a laptop with me every consultation period.
+I would bring a laptop with me to every consultation period.
 It wasn't just hard work, it was rewarding hard work because it was hard work done with intelligence.
-The hard work in the illustration shows people who work hard for the sake of it vs. those who know how to work hard and smart.
+The hard work in the illustration shows people who work hard for the sake of it, vs. those who know how to work hard and smart.

 I've heard some people are too close-minded for modernization.
 One of the articles I wrote some time ago was about businesses' need to adapt to new technology.
 One of the worst transactions I passed through was a bank still asking to fax the document when email (and standard airmail) were the better alternatives.
 It was one of my worst experiences with a bank asking for a fax.
 One big problem with fax machines is how poor the security can be.
 An incident I heard was where a fax document was stolen by a student.
 If a bank would ask me to fax a document when I could deliver it in person or have it mailed--I have every reason to reject investing in that bank!
-It might be a bank that's just too stubborn to accept change when need be!
+It might be a bank that's just too stubborn to accept change when needed!
 As I heard it, "You can't fax a book!"

-Some people got intoxicated in their past successes.
+Some people got intoxicated by their past successes.
 I might call it the problem with stubborn boomers (1946-1964) who started out young.
 Some started doing business as early as 18-19 and they take pride in it.
-Sure, they can take pride in it but not to the point they become stubborn about change.
+Sure, they can take pride in it, but not to the point they become stubborn about change.
 Just think about how some businesses can be stuck in the Stone Age, in some way.
 These are what I've observed:

 In the business environment, there's always the quest to evolve.
 Can you imagine if these great businesses such as Asia Brewery, San Miguel Corporation, SM, JG Summit Holdings, etc. got stuck in the past?
 Just think of the quote from the late John Gokongwei Jr. I may never become Gokongwei but I can learn from him.
 Gokongwei's statement of responsiveness to change is there.
 I would enter the Robinson's establishments and what do I see?
 I see a business that's continuously evolving.
 I entered Summit Galleria and saw the awesomeness of the innovation.
 What if Gokongwei chose to get arrogant and never innovate?
 His businesses would've probably perished before he did.
 Instead, keeping that spirit kept the businesses alive.